 “We’re happy.
 We love our lives.
 We’re good as is.”

-At one point, as a couple, we wanted to come to a final decision, and as you now know – we have made the conscious choice not to have children.
+At one point, as a couple, we wanted to come to a final decision, and as you now know – we have made the conscious decision not to have children, and we plan to remain child free for the long haul.

 Sounds like our decision was simple, right?
-Well, let me tell you, coming to the conclusion wasn’t easy.
+Well, let me tell you, coming to the decision not to have children and conclusion wasn’t easy.

 Some friends and family pester you, the questions and side eyes come flying, and “pregnancy watch” is a very REAL thing.